 I was prompted to write this blog post because I read this terrifying story yesterday, about a mansion that is facing demolition because it has been vastly extended without proper planning permission.

-The previous owner, a builder, had more than doubled the living space without having permission to do so.
-He then sold it onto another couple, for a staggering £2million, and now that poor couple is suffering.
-The local council are insisting that they demolish the mansion to the size that was legally agreed.
+The previous owner, a builder, had more than doubled the living space without having getting permission from the local authorities.
+He then sold it onto another couple, for a staggering £2 million.
+Now the new owners are being told by the local council that they need to demolish the mansion to the size that was legally agreed.

 This is what the couple stands to lose:

 What a horrendous state of affairs.